avinoama/games/game/README.txt

 on CLICK EVENT IS CALLED
 on HOVER EVENT IS CALLED

-Whan action can be costumize per game or for all games for now i have 2 actions custom message => a dynamic message that can be set to a certine game or all games TileSetOwner => that will take a certine tile and make player own it
+When action can be customize per game or for all games for now i have 2 actions custom message => a dynamic message that can be set to a certain game or all games TileSetOwner => that will take a certain tile and make player own it

 This module is build to be expended and not to use as is.

 TODO:
-1. Seperate UI from code and build 2 different modules for that
+1. Separate UI from code and build 2 different modules for that
 2. Change The player Join/leave in to the trigger circle
 3. Add a module that will connect to services module
 4. Think about moving to rules module api
-5. Make Turn base game a bolean option
+5. Make Turn base game a boolean option